Many of us are trying to save energy, whether for financial or environmental reasons, or both.

 While compact fluorescent lamps (CFLs) are slightly less expensive than light-emitting diode (LED) bulbs, that doesn’t make the former the better energy-efficient option.

-While CFLs are more efficient than traditional incandescent bulbs, LED bulbs are still the gold standard as the most energy-efficient bulbs on the market.
+While CFLs are more efficient than traditional incandescent bulbs, LED bulbs are still the gold standard for energy efficiency.

 Heavy drapery will keep the cold air out